💧 LIQUIFY ~ INFORMATION ON THE FUTURE RELEASE

 Completions

-The extension supports completion capabilities.
-This feature and will be improved upon as the extension progresses to Liquify, as such the integration is elementary.
-Completions are similar to snippets but a little more refined.
-The completions will be invoked and made available depending on trigger characters and previous/surrounding character sequences.
+The extension supports Standard and Shopify variation completions.
+This feature and will be improved upon as the extension progresses to Liquify, so the integration is elementary.
+Completions will be displayed in an intelligent manner.

-Liquid tag completions are made available by typing the %
+delimiters.
+Tag completions can be invoked by typing the %

 character.